liferay/liferay-docs/develop/tutorials/articles/25-frontend-customizations/03-mvc-command-override.markdown

 ## Overriding MVCRenderCommand

-You can override `MVCRenderCommand` for any portlet that uses Liferay's MVC framework and publishes an `MVCRenderCommand` Component.
+You can override `MVCRenderCommand` for any portlet that uses Liferay's MVC framework and publishes an `MVCRenderCommand` component.

-For example, Liferay's Blogs application has a class called `EditEntryMVCRenderCommand`, with this Component:
+For example, Liferay's Blogs application has a class called `EditEntryMVCRenderCommand`, with this component:

     @Component(